arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 ## 💫 Your turn!
 SQL Tasks

 Which of these correctly describe the strengths of SQL?
+Choose all the correct options.

-[[X]] **A.** SQL is the most common tool for exporting data from relational databases [[ ]] **B.** SQL is often used for data visualization purposes [[X]] **C.** SQL can pick just the columns you want as well as only the rows that meet some conditions [[ ]] **D.** SQL is a good solution for complex language processing [[X]] **E.** SQL is a good choice for accessing data that can be organized in tables with rows and columns [[?]]
-There are multiple correct answers!
+[[X]] **A.** SQL is the most common tool for exporting data from relational databases [[ ]] **B.** SQL is often used for data visualization purposes [[X]] **C.** SQL can pick just the columns you want as well as only the rows that meet some conditions [[ ]] **D.** SQL is a good solution for complex language processing [[X]] **E.** SQL is a good choice for accessing data that can be organized in tables with rows and columns
 *********

 <div class = "answer">